bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 Microsoft provides a handful of VirtualPCs that can be used solely for testing.
 Setting all of these up can be a herculean task.
-Fortunately, Greg Thornton has built an [automated installer](https://github.com/xdissent/ievms) for all of these virtual machines.
+Fortunately, Greg Thornton has built an <a href="https://github.com/xdissent/ievms">
+automated installer</a> for all of these virtual machines.
 The installation takes a while to download all of the different virtual machines, and requires a decent amount of disk space.
 Prepare adequately by only installing the necessary virtual machines and by clearing up the necessary disk space ahead of time.
 Depending on how often the virtual machines are used, it may be worth installing them on an external hard drive.